ConWea/pycbc_lisa_inference/README.md

 1.*inf_confs.ipynb* - Notebook that reads in the MBHB data from *MBHB_params.pkl*.
 Can control which parameters are used by changing the **s_index** vaule from 0-14.
 You need to run this (when you have decided on your parameters) as it produces the seperate config files needed for `pycbc_inference`.
+You will have to edit the `path` variable at the beginning of the notebook to point to the directory containing the *MBHB_params.pkl* file.

 2.*pycbc_inf_run_test* - Bash script that runs the configs defined from *inf_confs.ipynb*.
 Will produce a hdf file when completed.